ViraHarasymiv/lab-8/README.md

 ```
 **2. Run test case in Selenium Grid 4.0**
 - GridFactory class is used to initialize RemoteWebDriver in Selenium Grid 4.0
-- "Parameter" annotation is used in BaseTest class in order to select the environment (local or grid) and the browser type.
 - positiveCreateAccountTestSuiteOnGrid.xml is used to run the tests in Selenium Grid.
 You can also use the next command:
 ```shell
 mvn clean test